Dodol: Malaysia

 In Malaysia, dodol is produced in a variety of flavours that reflect local preferences for fruit and nut ingredients.
 Dodol durian is particularly popular, made by incorporating durian flesh into the mixture to create a strong aroma and lasting flavour.
 Other common types include dodol kacang, which blends in ground peanuts or mung beans for additional texture and dodol nanas, where fresh pineapple is added to balance the confection's sweetness with a slightly tangy taste.
-Modern variations have also emerged, featuring flavours such as strawberry, chocolate and banana, while rare or specialty types, including aloe vera and seaweed, can occasionally be found in local markets.
+Modern variations have also emerged, featuring flavours such as strawberry, chocolate and banana, while rare or speciality types, including aloe vera and seaweed, can occasionally be found in local markets.

 The Philippines

 Baguio kalamay, locally known as sundot kulangot (literally 'picked booger').

 In the Philippines, kalamay is prepared in numerous regional forms, often distinguished by their ingredients and packaging.
 In Bohol, the traditional kalamay hati is dark brown in colour and typically sold in coconut shell halves sealed with red paper strips, sometimes topped with latik or sesame seeds.
 Other popular versions include kalamay ube, which uses purple yam to create a distinct colour and flavour and kalamay buna, which incorporates whole peanuts for added texture and nuttiness.

 Presentation also varies across regions.
 Kalamay sa bao is served in young coconut shells with some of the meat still attached, while kalamay lansong is packaged in bamboo tubes, a style common in areas outside Bohol.
 These variations highlight the adaptability of kalamay to local tastes and resources while preserving its identity as a sticky rice-based confection.

 Another sticky rice-based sweet in the southern Philippines is Maranao dodol.
 Like kalamay, it is prepared as a sticky, chewy confection and wrapped in corn husks or dried leaves of banana or abaca.
 Dodol is sold widely in Marawi City and nearby towns in Lanao del Sur, particularly in Ganassi and is available in small, medium and large sizes along roadside stalls and markets, often visited by travellers between Cotabato City and Marawi.